MistaVikz/GHG-Pro/README.md

 Once the new workbook is created, it is ready to be analyzed by the GHG_Pro.py.
 GHG_Pro.py is called to analyze the projects in GHG_Data.xls.
 This Python script uses xlwings to interact with the Excel file and perform the analysis.
 The results of the analysis are then saved to the output directory

 ### Data and Inputs
-This project either requires a single excel input file, GHG_Data.xlsx, located in the data directory, or 4 csv/tsv files (ex: GHG_Data.csv, Default_Rates.csv, Recovery_Potential.csv, Model_Config.csv).
-The file(s) need to have the following organization:
+This project either requires a single excel input file, GHG_Data.xlsx, located in the data directory.
+The file needs to have the following organization:

 #### Project Data
 This sheet should contain the following columns: